-Jean has delivered keynotes, workshops and seminars to over 16,000 people, sharing her experiences as an edtech entrepreneur in video game publishing, her experiences as a comedian and joy coach, and her childhood growing up as a hard of hearing girl in a deaf household.
-As a native signer, Jean delivers engaging content in both English and American Sign Language.
+Since 2005, Jean has delivered keynotes, seminars and workshop to over 16,000 people across the globe.
+She shares her startup journey in edtech/video game publishing with warmth and humour, bringing in her comedian and joy mindfulness training to the entrepreneur’s story.
+Jean grew up as a hard of hearing girl in a deaf household and delivers her engaging content in both English and ASL.

 Games Industry Talks